hthompso15/CS120-Final/README.md

 square to win!

 ## Setup
-Lucky for you nothing extra needs to be done to set this up.
+This code is set up to be run on an OSX operating system but other than that lucky for you nothing extra needs to be done to set this up.
 Just press run and go!

 # Running the Program
 When first running the program you will that starts with a menu screen